Jessica Chastain: Reception and acting style

 Describing Chastain's off-screen persona, Roy Porter of InStyle magazine wrote in 2015 that "she's an adult, which isn't always a given in Hollywood.
 Unconsciously candid with her answers, she retains a sense of perspective uncommon among her peers, and has real opinions"; Porter also credited her for being the rare actress who is "all about the craft".
 Evgenia Peretz, an editor at Vanity Fair, finds Chastain "the most sensitive and empathetic actor" she has interviewed.

 Chastain specializes in portraying emotionally grueling roles and is drawn to parts of strong but flawed women.
 The journalist Sanjiv Bhattacharya has identified a theme of characters who "subvert gender expectations in some way".
-David Ehrlich of IndieWire credits her for being the sole American actress to consistently play roles that "champion feminist ideals".
+Film critic David Ehrlich credits her as the sole American actress to consistently play roles that "champion feminist ideals".
 She believes in extensive preparations for a role: "[I] fill myself up with as much history of the character as I can."
-The film critics Roger Ebert and Richard Roeper have praised Chastain's versatility, and W magazine credits her for avoiding typecasting.
+The critics Roger Ebert and Richard Roeper have praised Chastain's versatility, and journalist Lynn Hirschberg credits her for avoiding typecasting.